DEVELOPMENT

 Example of smart fleet management presented in a timelined dashboard (image by Eugene Paryhin)

-For example, IoT sensors let you monitor fuel consumption levels, tire pressure, and the conditions of other inner parts of the vehicle.
+For example, IoT-enabled sensors, combined with IoT monitoring solutions, let you track fuel consumption levels, tire pressure, and the conditions of other inner parts of the vehicle.
 It also becomes possible to gather information about driving habits of an employee.
 Tracking the number of stops it takes him to travel a certain distance, average delivery speed, combined with the fuel consumption rates presented, gives an opportunity to create an optimal driving strategy so that the deliveries become more efficient.

 Predictive Maintenance